loki1512/TDS-Project-2/Goodreads/goodreads.md

 - The correlation analysis shows how different features relate to each other.
   - A lower **books_count** (how many books an author has) is related to higher **ratings_count** and **work_ratings_count**.
 This might suggest that authors with fewer books but quality content tend to get more attention.
   - **Ratings_count** and **work_ratings_count** are highly correlated (0.995), meaning books that get many ratings likely have a lot of ratings on their specific editions too.
-  - Conversely, average ratings don’t show strong correlations with **ratings_count**, implying that more ratings do not necessarily mean a higher average score.
+  - Conversely, average ratings donÂ’t show strong correlations with **ratings_count**, implying that more ratings do not necessarily mean a higher average score.

 ### Missing Values
 - The dataset has some missing values: